War on Terror Facts, Costs, and Timeline

 Who Spent More, Bush or Obama?

 President Bush is responsible for the budgets from FY 2002 - FY 2009.
-He also added $31 billion to the FY 2001 budget for the War on Terror to President Clinton's FY 2001 budget.
+He also added $31 billion for the War on Terror to President Clinton's FY 2001 budget.
 The total for those nine years is $1.161 trillion.

 President Obama campaigned on defense reduction.
 He even dropped the phrase "War on Terror."
 He received the Nobel Peace Prize for pulling troops out of Iraq in 2011.
 But his spending on the Iraq and Afghanistan wars still totaled $807 billion.
 That's 30 percent less than President Bush's expenditure.
 Spending was dictated by Bush's and Obama's economic policies.

 President Trump campaigned on increasing defense spending.
 He added $30 billion to the FY 2017 budget.
 His FY 2018 budget will add another $127 billion to the War on Terror, for a total of $157 billion.